nuagenetworks/visualization-framework/README.md

     1. Go inside the `visualization-framework/server` folder
     2. Install all dependancies using `npm install` (it will take some time, please be patient)
+    3. Run command `cp config.example.json config.json` and update respective variables.
-    3. Run the application using `npm start` command.
+    4. Run the application using `npm start` command.
-    4. Run the lint using `npm run lint` command.
+    5. Run the lint using `npm run lint` command.

 ## Middleware APIs
     1. Dashboard Confirguration: http://HOSTNAME/api/dashboards/:dashboardname